toddsundsted/ktistec/README.md

 The Fediverse is a distributed social network.
 You can follow other users on other servers from your timeline or by searching for them by name.
+You can also approve or deny follow requests and manually refresh an actor's profile directly from their profile page.
 Ktistec is also compatible with the "remote follow" protocol used by Mastodon and other servers.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/88hvqq.png" width=460>